jhartz/jhartz.github.com/_posts/2012-03-06-CSS-vendor-prefixes.markdown

 Furthermore, Mozilla is working to [standardize their Web APIs][10] as they are developing them.
 This proves that it is possible to work to standardize prototypes as you make them - WebKit just isn't doing it.
 (But, then again, the majority of CSS WG members are browser vendors...)

+And, finally, for those of you who are still not convinced that this might be a problem, check out [this list][11] of vendor-prefixed CSS properties.

 [1]: http://www.glazman.org/weblog/dotclear/index.php?post/2012/02/09/CALL-FOR-ACTION%3A-THE-OPEN-WEB-NEEDS-YOU-NOW
 [2]: http://chrome.angrybirds.com/
 [3]: http://www.cuttherope.ie/